rendyisd/rendyisd/README.md

 > [!NOTE]
 > Hello, I'm **Rendy Isdwanta**.
-An aspiring system developer with particular interest in operating system and also open-source software enthusiast.
+An aspiring system developer with particular interest in operating system and also open source software enthusiast.
 ---